floragj/PaketoOnboarding/README.md

 Welcome to the Paketo Buildpacks tutorial.

 This repository consists of a set of branches,
-Each branch has a particular task designed to framiliarize you with the Paketo Buildpacks project.
+Each branch has a particular task designed to familiarize you with the Paketo Buildpacks project.

 Each subsequent task gets progressively more technical,